PRDeving/TheWatchman/README.md

 Just host the application folder somewhere publicly and point to the hellomachine.php script once you are configuring the server daemon.

+**UNINSTALL**
+To remove TheWatchman you have to kill your son and offer him to the gods...nah, srsly:

+The files TheWatchman installs are:
+* /usr/bin/thewatchman
+* /usr/bin/thewatchman-conf
+* ~/.conf/thewatchman.conf
+* ~/thewatchman.log

+Just remove them...

 **WHAT DO I HAVE TO KNOW?**
 * TheWatchman will use libcurl eventually, i brainfarted so bad trying to make it portable, so, i gonna work in it once the core is stable and works as i want it to.
 * TheWatchman displays data in MB